- Categories:

 Gardening for Wildlife Month FAQs

-What habitat is a garden?
+What is a certified wildlife habitat?

 Gardening for Wildlife Month Activities